watson-developer-cloud/swift-sdk/README.md

 ```

 ### Using Core ML
 The Watson Swift SDK supports offline image classification using Apple Core ML.
-Classifiers must be trained or updated with the `coreMLEnabled` flag set to true and once the classifier's `coreMLStatus` is `ready` it is available to download and use for offline classification.
+Classifiers must be trained or updated with the `coreMLEnabled` flag set to true.
+Once the classifier's `coreMLStatus` is `ready` it is available to download and use for offline classification.

 The following example demonstrates how to download a classifier's Core ML model and use it offline:
 ```swift